How to Create an HTML Form That Sends You an Email

 Step 3: Make the form send an email.

-After you create the form and add all the proper fixings depending on your design preferences, it's time to create the email portion.
+After I create the form and add all the proper fixings depending on my design preferences, it’s time to create the email portion.

-For this, you're going to scroll to the beginning of the page (the very beginning, even before defining the HTML Doctype).
-To enable sending data in the email, we have to add code that will process the data.
-Copy this code or create something similar:
+For this, I’m going to scroll to the beginning of the page (the very beginning, even before defining the HTML Doctype).
+To enable sending data in the email, I have to add code that will process the data.
+I copied this code:

 <?php